seshaljain/vlc-docs-dump/rst/Documentation_Talk-Streaming_HowTo--Command_Line_Examples.rst

 This page is not readable in firefox (1450*1050 !) because the command line examples are to long.
-I try to produce a better page format, but this is not certain... --[[User:Peter S|Peter S]] 11:23, 9 August 2011 (UTC)
+I try to produce a better page format, but this is not certain... --`Peter S <User:Peter_S>`__ 11:23, 9 August 2011 (UTC)